-This policy has been drafted having regard to UNICEF Australia’s obligations under the Privacy Act 1988 (including the National Privacy Principles) (the Privacy Act).
+This policy has been drafted having regard to UNICEF Australia’s obligations under the Privacy Act 1988 (including the Australian Privacy Principles) (the Privacy Act).

 UNICEF Australia is also a member of the following bodies: